akhilayyagari/RTL/README.md

 Click on the run simulation button in the flow navigator(Change the simualtion time to 1000ms, by default it will be set to 1us).
 The testbench has a scoreboard, it uses backdoor memory read API calls and verifies it with golden data.

 # 5. Generating XO file and packaging RTL kernel
-The final step in creating an SDx kernel is to package the generated vivado project into an xo kernel file.
-In vivado, click on the Generetat RTL Kernel button in the GUI to create the kernel.
+The final step in creating an SDx kernel is to package the generated vivado project into an xo file.
+In vivado, click on the `_**Generate RTL Kernel**_` button in the GUI to create the kernel.
 This will package the project as an IP, and then package the IP as a kernel xo file.
 The IP will be available in the directory <Kernel name>_v1_0.
 The xo ile wil be called <Kernel name>.xo.
 Import the kernel xo file into the SDx project to use the kernel in the SDx project.

 # 6. SDAccel program on AWS F1
 Go to this [link](https://github.com/Xilinx/SDAccel_Examples/wiki/Run-your-first-SDAccel-program-on-AWS-F1) and follow from Step 3 .